yzevm/EthereumStuff/ALBOS/README.md

 ## Different tokens conditions

 addPrivateSaleTokens - allow owner and admin to transfer tokens from contract to user
 addPrivateSaleTokensMulti - allow owner and admin to transfer tokens from contract to users

+addUniqueSaleTokens - allow owner and admin to transfer tokens with uniqueTokens lock-up from contract to user
+addUniqueSaleTokensMulti - allow owner and admin to transfer tokens with uniqueTokens lock-up from contract to users
+After purchase 0% of tokens can be transferable
+After 3 months of purchase only 30% of tokens can be transferable After 6 months of purchase only 65% of tokens can be transferable After 9 months of purchase 100% of tokens can be transferable

 addPreSaleTokens - allow owner and admin to transfer tokens with presale lock-up from contract to user
 addPreSaleTokensMulti - allow owner and admin to transfer tokens with presale lock-up from contract to users